 Management and directors of Cenovus Energy Inc. (the "Corporation") are responsible for the preparation and disclosure of information with respect to the Corporation's oil and gas activities in accordance with securities regulatory requirements.
-This information includes reserves data which are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2014, estimated using forecast prices and costs.
+This information includes reserves data.

 Independent qualified reserves evaluators have evaluated the Corporation's reserves data.
 A report from the independent qualified reserves evaluators will be filed with securities regulatory authorities concurrently with this report.